annotation/text-fabric/docs/Api/Apps.md

     In pretty displays you can opt for showing/hiding the node numbers, for suppressing certain standard features, and there are app dependent options.

-    In the case of Cunei tablets, you can opt to show the lineart of signs and quads, and to show the line numbers of the source transcriptions.
+    In the case of Uruk tablets, you can opt to show the lineart of signs and quads, and to show the line numbers of the source transcriptions.

 ??? abstract "show(app, tuples, ...)"